 This study is a single-site, single blinded, randomised crossover trial that aims to measure the effect of a four week modification of dietary macronutrient intake on autophagic flux (i.e. a cell mechanism that cleanses the cells) in fasting healthy individuals.

-The study design is comprised of an online screening survey (30 minutes), a screening visit (1 hour) followed by four, 1 hour metabolic visits (M1, M2, M3, M4).
-All participants will have identical visit schedules and measures of adherence.
+The study design is comprised of an online screening survey (30 minutes), a screening visit (1 hour) followed by four, 1.5 hour metabolic visits (M1, M2, M3, M4).
+All participants will have similar visit schedules (minimum 28 days on diet) and measures of adherence.

-Eligible participants will attend the first metabolic visit (M1) where they will be randomised to one of the two study diets and will be asked to adhere to this diet for a four intervention period.
-After four weeks, participants will attend the second metabolic visit (M2), following this visit they will commence the four week washout period where participants will be allowed to consume their regular diet.
+Eligible participants will attend the first metabolic visit (M1) where they will be randomised to one of the two study diets and will be asked to adhere to this diet for a four week (minimum 28 day) intervention period.
+After the first diet intervention, participants will attend the second metabolic visit (M2), following this visit they will commence the four week washout period where participants will be allowed to consume their regular diet.
 At the end of the washout period, participants will attend the third metabolic visit (M3) and be allocated to the diet that they were not allocated to during the first four weeks.
-After a further four weeks, participants will attend fourth metabolic visit (M4) which is then followed by an end of study semi-structured interview.
+After a further four weeks on the second diet intervention, participants will attend the fourth metabolic visit (M4) which is the end of the study.

 At each metabolic visit participants will arrive at the South Australian Health and Medical Research Institute in the morning after a 12 hour overnight fast.
 Body weight, height, waist circumference, hip circumference, hand grip strength, body composition, and blood pressure (following 10 minute seated rest) will be measured using standardised procedures.
 Following this fasting blood samples will be drawn.
 Participants will also complete a series of questionnaires to assess quality of life, sleep habits, eating behaviours, and physical activity.
 At the end of both dietary periods (visits M2 and M4), participants will be asked to complete a survey to record diet preference and satisfaction.